 So tiny and cute!
 This is for eco-friendly parents who want safety as a paramount option.
 It’s a good, green product – and it looks like a baby shoe, so I’d use it on younger tots.

 Now I love that this one teaches right and left in addition to tying shoes.
-This is one of the methods that teach the song or saying, so it has all elements involved – fun, memory, and additional lessons!
+This is one of the methods that teach the skill with a game, so it has all elements involved – fun, memory, and additional lessons!

-Kids love Elmo and they’ll love using one of their favorite characters to help them master the art of tying their shoes.
+Kids love playing with a variety of educational material and when it comes in the form of a board with many options, it’s even better!
+This Montessori Toddler Busy Board helps them master the art of tying their shoes.
 The toy is designed to teach kids skills such as buttoning, zipping and snapping along with tying.
 The shoelaces are built into the shoes and kids can tie them quickly.
 This is a great way to teach kids the basics.

 I bought this for one of my sons.
 It helped him learn more than just tying his shoes – it has the zipper, the buttons, the snaps, etc. So it’s a comprehensive toy I can personally recommend.

 Even if your child can’t read yet, this set can help him learn how to tie his shoes.
-It teaches children to tie shoes in a way that’s fun as well as educational.
-The cards look like real sneakers as well as boots and kids enjoy playing with them as well as learning.
-Kids can use the cards to help build their hand and eye coordination.
-The set comes with 6 card and a set of 6 colorful laces.
+It teaches children to tie shoes in a way that’s fun as well as educational using board books – and not only does it come with a shoe tying book, but one for telling time, too!
+The book looks like real sneakers and includes 4 different sets of instructions for crisscross, bunny ears, loop bows and double knots.
+It can help build their hand and eye coordination.
 This is a great idea to have for classroom use too.

 Another toy fitting for a classroom or multi-kid environment.
 You could also let your child collect them once they master each one!